 Another day, another weather pattern, ie, rain, at least until Sandfly Shelter, and with a dusting of snow up top, down to 800m.

-I caught up with early starter Bob and we huddled under a quite inadequate shelter along with two wekas.
+I caught up with early starter Bob, and we huddled under an inadequate shelter along with two wekas.

 The Arthur Valley had a few pumping waterfalls, but it was the MacKay Falls and Giant Gate, flooded streams not dropping huge distances but making up with water volume and cacophony.
 The forest, as expected, was dripping with moss, lichen, old man’s beard, ferns, etc, the path surprisingly chunky, mostly around the still Lake Ada, just the rustle of rain, two beanies on, gloves, mostly soaked from top to toe.